Reference: https://jupyterbook.org/interactive/hiding.html

 1.0 1

-From this output, we see that there’s only one donkey with a body condition score of 1 (emaciated) and one donkey with a score of 4.5 (obese).
-Let’s look at these two donkeys.
+From this output, we see that there’s only one emaciated (BCS = 1) and one obese (BCS = 4.5) donkey.
+Let’s look at the complete records for these two donkeys:

 donkeys[(donkeys['BCS'] == 1.0) | (donkeys['BCS'] == 4.5)]